MarkEdmondson1234/appengine-rstudio/README.md

 This builds on top of the [persistent RStudio image](https://cloudyr.github.io/googleComputeEngineR/articles/persistent-rstudio.html) developed for googleComputeEngineR, with which you can configure persistent GitHub/SSH keys and backups on Cloud Storage.

+## Pricing

+[Pricing is here](https://cloud.google.com/appengine/pricing#flexible-environment-instances).
+Flexible doesn't do a free tier yet, and the minimum is 1 instance running 24/7

+A rough guide is $1.26 per 24hours per core, $0.17 per 24hours per GB of RAM.

+Running a 1 core instance with 2GB of ram per day will be $1.60 for 24hours, or $0.07 an hour, $48 a month.
+This is more expensive than running an equivalent GCE instance, so this solution is only worth looking at if you have more users.

 ## Launch

 1. If you haven't got one already, set up a Google Cloud Storage bucket that will contain the R session backup data